The Historic Park Inn: A Look Inside

 Since Mason City is where people came for provisions, the Ladies’ Parlor functioned as a forerunner to today’s malls.
 Traveling salesmen set up and displayed their wares in the adjoining Sample Room.

 The room features French doors leading to a recessed balcony overlooking Mason City’s Central Park, just the place to enjoy that morning cup of coffee or a cocktail in the evening.
-Recessed balconies were another Frank Lloyd Wright design characteristic on display at the Historic Park Inn.
+Recessed balconies were another Frank Lloyd Wright design characteristic displayed at the Historic Park Inn.
 You can also view his signature cantilevered roof from the Ladies’ Parlor.

 The Draftsman Lounge inside the Historic Park Inn Hotel in Mason City, Iowa